 Note: There's an 85 inch model whose feet are placed at the left and right edges.

 The back of the TCL 4 Series is different than the TCL 4 Series 2019.
 The back panel is made out of metal that feels a bit cheap, and the part where the inputs are is also made from cheap plastic.
 Sadly, there's no cable management.
-Note that not all variants have the same VESA mount size.

 Note: There's an 85 inch model with a different back, somewhat similar to the TCL 6 Series/R635 2020 QLED.